 The Maccabiah is now the 3rd largest sporting event in the world, after the Olympics and the Commonwealth Games, and take place every 4 years in Israel.
-Maccabi GB is very excited to be taking a delegation of over 500 athletes to the 21st Maccabiah Games in Israel this year.
+Maccabi GB took a delegation of over 500 athletes to the 21st Maccabiah Games in Israel in 2022.

 Pan-American Maccabi Games

 The Pan-American Maccabi Games are held every four years in one of the Latin America countries.

 Participants include athletes representing North, Central and South America, Israel and other countries throughout the Diaspora.

 The last Pan American Maccabi games took place in Mexico City, Mexico in 2019.

 The Elliott Simmons Maccabi GB Challenge Israel Tour is a unique trip to Israel for young people with mild to moderate learning difficulties.
 Over the 12-day trip, participants tour the country whilst learning about cultural, historical, religious and social elements as well undertaking an activity each day involving a physical ‘challenge’.